python/cpython/Doc/library/shelve.rst

    methods.
 This is generally accomplished by calling one of :func:`!bsddb.hashopen`, :func:`!bsddb.btopen` or :func:`!bsddb.rnopen`.
-The optional *protocol*, *writeback*, *keyencoding*, *serializer* and *deserializer* parameters have the same interpretation as for the :func:`~shelve.open`.
+The optional *protocol*, *writeback*, *keyencoding*, *serializer* and *deserializer* parameters have the same interpretation as in :func:`~shelve.open`.

    .. versionchanged:: 3.14
       Added the *serializer* and *deserializer* parameters.